 Carillon Bell Tower Experience the 25th largest instrument in North America, with its 56 bronze bells ranging from 15 to over 6,000 pounds.

-Gallery of Design The Gallery serves as a center for research, education and outreach.
-It features the Helen Louise Allen Textile Collection as well as undergraduate and graduate pieces.
+Design Gallery The Ruth Davis Design Gallery holds exhibitions that relate to the processes and results of design.
+We encourage research, education and outreach while featuring the Helen Louise Allen Textile Collection as well as undergraduate and graduate pieces.

 Various theatrical, musical and dance performances